How We Track Your ROI

 • Verbal interest without commitment

-Why This Definition: Revenue means money is coming.
+Why this matters: Revenue means money is coming.
 Proposals and verbal interest are hopeful, but they're not revenue until commitment is concrete.

 Outreach Sequence Which campaign/messaging they received